queeniehe/04-tic-tac-toe/README.md

 <img src="img/board.png" width=150px>

 You will implement the computer's [**move()**](t3.py#L91) function.
 This is part of a class (woohoo!), but all of your work should be restricted to that single function.
-I suggest that you implement the strategy from the Newell & Simon strategy from the Wikipedia page on Tic-Tac-Toe (listed 1-8, [here](https://en.wikipedia.org/wiki/Tic-tac-toe#Strategy)).
+I suggest that you implement the strategy from the Newell & Simon strategy from the [Wikipedia page](https://en.wikipedia.org/wiki/Tic-tac-toe#Strategy) on tic-tac-toe

 1. Win if possible
 2. Block your opponent from winning.